Systemic Change

 PACE

-Provide every middle school student with an equal, sequential exposure to computer science over each of two to three years,
+Provide every middle school student with sequential exposure to computer science over each of two to three years,

 Provide the highest quality, standards based, computer science curriculum to build student knowledge/experience and interest,